thevuong/next15-filterlist/STEPS.md

 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 This will allow me to partially render a page or layout as static, also in Next.js 15.
 Very powerful.

-- Run build and start
+## Test lighthouse scores again

+- Open the third tab with pre-run scores.
+- Our LCP is just a little slower in prod, mostly the same.
+- FCP is greatly improved because our fist piece of content is static.
+- Speed index follows the improvement of LCP since there is more content from the start.
 - Reload, copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.
 Instant interactive application even with slow data fetches.

-## Test lighthouse scores again

-- For the final verdict, lets run the last lighthouse test.
-- (Open the third tab with pre-run scores.)
-- (Run lighthouse)
-- FCP is greatly improved because our fist piece of content is static.
-- Speed index follows the improvement of LCP since there is more content from the start.